 The 40ml travel bottle took me around 3 weeks to finish with day and night liberal use, applying 2-3 layers per routine.
 I love the scent and level of hydration it imparts with multiple layers.
 I don’t normally need soothing but I did notice a single pimple form and heal quickly over a period of just 2-3 days.
 Hard to say whether the toner sped up recovery since this is an uncharacteristic occurrence for my skin.
-I also don’t suffer redness and inflammation so my skin type is probably not the best to judge this toner.
+I also don’t suffer redness and inflammation so my skin type is probably not the best to judge this toner on these behaviours.

 Reflecting back on those claims, this toner helped to tone, balance pH, rehydrate, replenish and refresh my skin.
 I can’t confirm redness and calming benefits but that doesn’t mean that this toner doesn’t achieve them.
 The INCI suggests it will.
-As such, I wouldn’t hesitate to recommend this tonic to anyone with the exception of those highly sensitive to the botanical extracts incorporated into the formulation.
-It seems particularly suitable to those suffering redness, inflammation and dryness.
+As such, I wouldn’t hesitate to recommend this tonic to anyone with the exception of those highly sensitive to the botanical extracts.
+The formulation suggests it’s particularly suitable to those suffering redness, inflammation and dryness.